All Episodes

 You get the same exact service.

-They use the same exact cell towers, the same exact 5G network as ATT, Verizon and T-Mobile, the big carriers, and the average family for the same service is saving over a thousand dollars a year.
+They use the same exact cell towers, the same exact 5G network as AT ⁇ T, Verizon, and T-Mobile, the big carriers.

-And by the way, our friends of Pure Talk, they are now on a mission.
+And by the way, our friends at Pure Talk, they are now on a mission.

-And they will give 1,000 U.S. vets uh a flag in time for these patriotic holidays starting Monday with Memorial Day and then the Fourth of July and Flag Day, etc.
+And they will give 1,000 U.S. vets a flag in time for these patriotic holidays starting Monday with Memorial Day and then the 4th of July and Flag Day, etc.

-I mean, you got Memorial Day, Flag Day, uh, the U.S. Army's birthday.
+I mean, you got Memorial Day, Flag Day, the U.S. Army's birthday.

-You've got Nat National PTSD Awareness Day, Independence Day.
+You've got National PTSD Awareness Day, Independence Day.

-Anyway, they have plans starting at just 25 bucks a month.
+Anyway, they have plans starting at just $25 a month.

 All right, the switch, it's simple, it's fast, it's easy.

-You dial pound 250, you say the key words save now.
+You dial pound 250, you say the key word save now.

-That's pound 250 keywords save now to not only save money for the same service, but support veterans from Pure Talk, America's Wireless Company.
+That's pound 250, key word save now to not only save money for the same service, but support veterans from Pure Talk, America's wireless company.

 I miss being out on the road.